OracleOfDelphii/rango-cms/README.md

 ## Current features:
 - Seperate adminstratoin Panel with nice Bootstrap powered UI
 - add/delete articles
+- add/delete categories
+- publish date for posts(you can send to future or past with this feature.)
+- draft/publish
 - A minimal ready to use template.
-## New features!
-- add/delete categories
-- nice Login UI with bootstrap

 ### Technologies Used:
 - Django3.1.12 and Django rest 3.12.4